12 Sandboxes Worth Sticking Your Toes Into

 Playing in sand is fun for kids and adults.
 If you don't live near a beach, here's how to bring the sand to you.

 This sandbox is atop an Asian-inspired home in Venice Beach, California.
-An uninspired area of the home “became magical with a fenced-in virtual Venice Beach playground for the kids, featuring a large, deep sandbox and potted palms.” — Laura Morton
+An uninspired area of the home “became magical with a fenced-in virtual Venice Beach playground for the kids, featuring a large, deep sandbox and potted palms,” says Laura Morton.

 If you don’t want your kids sitting out in the sun all day while they play, this sandbox is for you.
-Kids are protected on three sides and overhead.
+A shade canopy ensures kids are protected on three sides and overhead.
 Two rollup windows provide ventilation and three storage bins are included.

 Zen Garden Sand

 In the sixth century A.D., Zen Buddhist monks created the first zen gardens to aid meditation.
 Today, those who like carefully controlled settings with raked sand or rocks and precisely clipped shrubs find zen gardens appealing.
 You can even purchase special sand for zen gardens.
-If you prefer quiet time indoors, here are 11 tips for creating a relaxing reading nook.
+Add a relaxing water feature for ambiance.

 This is the epitome of simple DIY: A wood-frame sandbox with two stakes and fabric to create a tent!
 Kids can pretend they’re camping, or hang out inside like it’s a clubhouse.
-Complete how-to-build instructions can be found here.
-Need shade for your deck or patio?
-Here’s a guide to your options.
+Complete how-to-build instructions can be found on tarynwhiteaker.com.
+Alternatively, add shade to your deck or patio and place a sandbox in the shaded area.